chrixbedardcad/FoodSimulator/README.md

 ### How rounds and cooks shape a run

-The starter `Default` theme keeps the deck to nine core ingredients that overlap across Caprese, Carbonara, and LemonTart, helping new players discover rewarding trios within their first few rounds before exploring the larger themed markets.
+The starter `Basic` basket keeps the deck to nine core ingredients that overlap across Caprese, Carbonara, and LemonTart, helping new players discover rewarding trios within their first few rounds before exploring the larger basket-driven markets.

 Every simulated run (and every interactive session) uses the same nested loop: